-The account number and routing number you saved in Step 3 is all the information you’ll need to set up direct deposit of your paycheck to your new checking account.
+The account number and routing number you saved in Step 3 are all the information you’ll need to set up a direct deposit of your paycheck to your new checking account.
 Contact human resources at your work and complete the necessary paperwork (often it’s a short form on your employer’s intranet).
 If you forget your financial institution’s routing number, you can find it with a quick Google search.

 Once you’ve rerouted your paycheck direct deposit to your new account, make sure to update any subscriptions or automatically recurring payments with your new account information or debit card number.
 Some of the most frequently forgotten payments are music and video streaming services, subscription box clubs, yearly memberships, etc.

 Let’s say your previous bank required you to keep $100 in your savings account, so you weren’t able to transfer it right away.
 Have no fear; most likely you still won’t have to leave your couch.
 Call your previous financial institution, and they’ll usually be able to send you an electronic document to sign and close your account.
 Then, they’ll mail a check with your remaining balance.

 In total, the process of switching to a new checking or savings account can be done in under an hour using your digital devices (and all while still in your pajamas).

 What’s the difference between banks and credit unions?

 What to look for in a savings account

 Claire Hegstrom is an advocate of the credit union movement through and through.
 Passionate about financial education, she approaches money conversations from a candid and inclusive space focused on growth and awareness.
 As our credit union founding father, Ed Filene, once said, “Progress is the constant replacing of the best there is with something still better.”
 Claire hopes reading Money Mentor will help transform your life from the best to even better.